 Origin and history

-Mallow, also known as wild mallow , is a medicinal plant known since antiquity.
+Mallow, also known as wild mallow, is a medicinal plant that has been known since ancient times.
 The Egyptians, Greeks, and Romans already used it for its soothing and calming properties.
-Hippocrates considered it an emollient plant par excellence, capable of calming all irritations.
-Widespread in the European countryside, mallow was once a staple remedy in apothecaries' medicine cabinets.
-Its name comes from the Latin word malva , meaning "sweetness," in reference to its soothing virtues.
+Hippocrates considered it to be the ultimate "emollient" plant, capable of soothing all irritations.
+Widely found in the European countryside, mallow was once one of the basic remedies used by apothecaries.
+Its name comes from the Latin malva, meaning "softness," in reference to its soothing properties.